kutukvpavel/KingstUIAutomation/README.md

 - Window search.
 I.e. the script won't be executed (will return corresponding non-zero exit code immediately) if a window with specified title can't be found.
 Window title is specified using title.txt file inside the working directory.
 - Some basic GUI.

-**Todo:**  Test points that are referenced not from TopLeft corner (the corresponding functionality should already be in-place), add the ability to switch window oreder (Win32 API, since Vista it's a rather long way to go).
+**Todo:**  Support non-maximized windows (a part of corresponding functionality is already in-place), add the ability to switch window oreder (Win32 API, since Vista it's a rather long way to go).
 Some GUI improvements.
-Probably add mouse wheel simulation.
+Probably add mouse wheel simulation and right/middle mouse buttons.

 **P.S.**